The Ultimate Moss Amigo Guide

 - Moss Amigos vs. Generic Brand

-- Frequently Asked Questions
+- Frequently Asked Questions (FAQ)

-Marimo moss balls are historically found in the cold fresh water lakes of Northern Europe and Japan.
+Marimo moss balls are historically found in the cold freshwater lakes of Northern Europe and Japan.
 The first English language documentation of Moss Amigos was in 1916, by scientist Dr. Elizabeth Acton.
 They are known in the European scientific community as “cladophora balls.”
 Initially, they were noticed more prominently in Scottish and Irish lakes; however they were also found in different places in Northern Europe as well.

 Some facts about the marimo in Japan:

-- Volcanic activity formed Lake Akan 6,000 years ago
+- Volcanic activity formed Lake Akan 6,000 years ago.

-To respect these traditions and the natural environment, Moss Amigos are carefully cultivated in the United States.
+To respect these traditions and the natural environment, our Moss Amigos are carefully cultivated in the United States.